elainevirgili/pdsnd_github/README.md

 Explore US Bikeshare Data :bike:

 ### Description
 This project aims to uncover bikeshare usage patterns using data provided by [Motivate](www.motivateco.com), which is a bikeshare system provider for major cities in the USA.
+Database is available for Washington, New York City and Chicago.

 ### Usage